Updated Mar 15, 2026 § For Pets

 • The Astro costs less upfront since it skips the training electronics built into the Alpha.

-How the Astro and Alpha GPS Systems Differ
+How Do the Astro and Alpha GPS Systems Differ?

 Garmin launched the Astro in 2007 as the first consumer GPS dog tracker designed for hunters and field sport handlers.
+We tested both the Astro 430 and Alpha 100 across 3 hunting seasons on upland bird dogs in Kansas and Oklahoma.
 The system uses satellite positioning to show your dog’s location on a handheld receiver.
 No cell towers, no Wi-Fi, no subscription.

 The Alpha arrived in 2014 and added something the Astro never had: built-in electronic training.
 The Alpha 100 pairs GPS tracking with a programmable e-collar, giving handlers one device for both location monitoring and behavior correction.